Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

 So far, our model's predictive performance assessment has been based on individual stock returns.
 Next, we analyze the predictive ability of our model at the portfolio level.
 Why should we assess the portfolio-level predictions when our model is optimized for predicting individual stock returns?
 We know that one of the main applications of predicting stock returns is to construct portfolios.
 A model performing better at predicting stock returns need not provide accurate predictions at the portfolio level.
 Therefore, assessing portfolio forecasts give an additional measure to evaluate the predictive ability of our model.

 Given our predictions at the beginning of each test month, we sort stocks into deciles, which we denote by $D1, D2, \ldots, D10$, where $D1$ corresponds to the lowest predicted returns and $D10$ corresponds to the largest predicted returns.
 Within each decile, we then construct three different portfolios.
 The first is \emph{equal weighted (EW)}, and the second is \emph{value weighted (VW)} by market capitalization.
 These are the standard portfolios in the empirical asset pricing literature.
-For the third portfolio, we minimize the variance of the Bayesian uncertainty of our predictions by solving the following optimization problem,
+For the third portfolio, we minimize the epistemic uncertainty of the return by solving the following optimization problem,

 for the predictive covariance matrix $\hat{{\bm\Sigma}}_{t+1}$, and where $\mathcal{W}=\{\bm w;\ \sum_{j\in D } w_j=1,\ w_j\geq 0,\ j\in D\}$ denotes the feasible set of portfolio weights, for the respective decile $D$.
-We call it the \emph{uncertainty-weighted (UW) portfolio}.
+We call it the \emph{uncertainty-weighted (UW)} portfolio.
 The goal of studying the predictive performance of the UW portfolio is to examine the role of accuracy estimates in portfolio selection and finally, study its economic contribution when we construct a risk-adjusted portfolio below.

+Table \ref{statistical_across_portfolio1} shows the out-of-sample predictive performance of EW and VW portfolios from our ensemble GPR model with $\gamma$-exponential kernel.
+We also compare to the performance of EW and VW portfolios from the benchmark models.
+We report the $R^2_{pool}$ between the predicted excess returns and realized excess returns of the decile portfolios over the test sample, along with $R^2_{pool}$, pooled over all deciles, for each of the two portfolio strategies.
+It provides a grand portfolio-level assessment of portfolio predictions against the realized portfolio returns.